Asymptotics of analytic torsion for hyperbolic three--manifolds: Selberg's trace formula and regularised traces

-\begin{theo} Let $M_n$ be a sequence of finite-volume hyperbolic three--manifolds which is BS-convergent to $\HH^3$ and suppose that the height functions are chosen such that $\sum_{j=1}^{h_n}\log\alpha_1(\Lambda_{j,n})=o(\vol M_n)$ (where the notation is as in Lemma \ref{hypBS}).
-If the sequence moreover satisfies the condition
+\begin{theo} Let $\Gamma_n$ be a sequence of torsion-free lattices in $G$ which contain no element with trace $-2$ and such that $M_n=\Gamma_n\bs\HH^3$ is BS-convergent to $\HH^3$.
+Suppose that the height functions on the $M_n$ are chosen such that